pglen/pydbase/README.md

 [ Like: the string CUST_ for customer data / details].
 Also the key can be made unique by adding a UUID to it, or using pyvpacker to construct it. (see below)

-  The data may consist of any text / binary.
+ &nbsp; The data may consist of any text / binary.
 The library pyvpacker and can pack any data into a string; It is installed as a dependency, and a copy of pyvpacker can be obtained from pip or github.

-## pyvpacker.py
+## the pyvpacker.py module:

  This module can pack arbitrary python data into a string; which can be used to store anything in the pydbase's key / data sections.
+Note that data type is limited to the python native data types and compounds thereof.

+        Types: (int, real, str, array, hash)

 Example from running testpacker.py: